-CORNISH: Air traffic controllers in Boston tried, but couldn't make contact with American Airlines flight 11.
+CORNISH: Air-traffic controllers in Boston tried, but couldn't make contact with American Airlines Flight 11.
 It would be the first of four passenger planes hijacked by al-Qaida terrorists and ripped off course.

 CORNISH: Calls flooded New York City's emergency radio system.

-UNIDENTIFIED MALE #4: Engine 1-0.
+UNIDENTIFIED MALE #5 Engine 1 out.

-CORNISH: As news of the crash hit the airwaves and smoke billowed from the North Tower, people turned on their televisions and watched in horror as United flight 175 hurdled towards the South Tower.
+CORNISH: As news of the crash hit the airwaves and smoke billowed from the North Tower, people turned on their televisions and watched in horror as United Flight 175 hurdled towards the South Tower.

 (SOUNDBITE OF PLANE ENGINE AND SCREAMING)